traceforce/SecureMCP/README.md

 The repository scanner will:
 1. Perform SCA analysis to detect vulnerable dependencies
-2. Run SAST analysis to find unsafe code patterns
+2. Run SAST analysis to identify unsafe code patterns using YARA rules
-3. Scan for hardcoded secrets in source code
+3. Scan for hardcoded secrets and credentials in source code

 ## Output Format